Partial-Volume-Correction-Toolbox/Partial-Volume-Correction-Toolbox/README.md

 In the APPS section located at the top of the MATLAB home screen, clicking 'Install App' will open the files on your computer.
 Select the file 'Partial Volume Correction Toolbox.mlappinstall' for installation.
 Once completed, the toolbox will be available, and you will only need to click on the corresponding toolbox logo to start using it.

+** It is necessary to add the SPM folder to the path where you are running the toolbox.

 # Help

 This repository includes an information and help manual for understanding and effectively using the toolbox.
 The file, titled Partial Volume Correction Toolbox.pdf, is located within the repository.